Determine The Shear Strain At Corners A And B

 2. How does temperature affect shear strain?

 Temperature changes can alter a material’s stiffness, indirectly affecting strain.
-As an example, heating may reduce shear modulus, increasing strain under constant stress.
+Take this: heating may reduce shear modulus, increasing strain under constant stress.

 3. Can shear strain be negative?

 Yes, negative strain indicates deformation in the opposite direction.
-That said, strain magnitude is typically reported as an absolute value.
+On the flip side, strain magnitude is typically reported as an absolute value.

 4. What is the difference between shear strain and normal strain?